QuState/PhastFT/README.md

 PhastFT is designed around the capabilities and limitations of modern hardware (that is, anything made in the last 10 years or so).

-The two major bottlenecks in FFT are the **CPU cycles** and **memory accesses.**
+The two major bottlenecks in FFT are the **CPU cycles** and **memory accesses**.

 We picked an efficient, general-purpose FFT algorithm.
 Our implementation can make use of latest CPU features such as AVX-512, but performs well even without them.

 Our key insight for speeding up memory accesses is that FFT is equivalent to applying gates to all qubits in `[0, n)`.
-This creates to oppurtunity to leverage the same memory access patterns as a [high-performance quantum state simulator](https://github.com/QuState/spinoza).
+This creates the opportunity to leverage the same memory access patterns as a [high-performance quantum state simulator](https://github.com/QuState/spinoza).

-We also use the Cache-Optimal Bit Reveral
+We also use the Cache-Optimal Bit Reversal
 Algorithm ([COBRA](https://csaws.cs.technion.ac.il/~itai/Courses/Cache/bit.pdf))
 on large datasets and optionally run it on 2 parallel threads, accelerating it even further.